John-P/kwbar/Readme.md

 `kwbar` several useful features:

+- Plots bars showing the relative magnitide (absolute value) of kwargs.
+- Prints the values of the passed keyword arguments in scientific notation.
 - Pure Python and zero dependencies.
-- Minimal implementation which can be audited in a few minutes.
+- Minimal implementation (<100 lines total) which can be audited in a few minutes.
 - Prints the names of the passed keyword arguments.
 - Plots any object that can be converted to float (SupportsFloat).
-- Customizable width, but it uses the entire terminal width by default.
+- Customizable width, the entire terminal width is used by default.
-- Prints the values of the passed keyword arguments in scientific notation.
-- Customizable significant figures.
+- Customizable significant figures, 3 by default.
 - Shows value labels inside bars, making the output width predictable.
 If the bars are too small, the value labels appear outside of them.
 - Handles inf and NaN values.
 - Negative values are [(ANSI) colored](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors) red and can be customized.
 - Respects the [`NO_COLOR` environment variable](https://no-color.org).
 - Has an ASCII mode, enabled on import when stdout is not TTY.
 - Warns on stderr (can be disabled) if the output will have to overrun the configured width.
+Overflow can generally be avoided by configuting [options](#options) such as `BEFORE=True`.
 - Fixed output width.
 This is done by setting `TRUNCATE` and `WIDTH` to satisfy: `WIDTH` - `TRUNCATE` - `SF` - 17 >= 0.

 ## Options